oasis-tcs/openc2-oc2ls/oc2ls.md

 ## E.3 JADN Example: OpenC2 Subset

-> Illustration with small subset of OpenC2 language

 This section provide a brief example of a JADN information model, using data types from OpenC2.

 ### E.3.1  Basic and Complex Data Types

-> JIDL for some basic and complex types

 A 5-tuple is a common means of representing a TCP or UDP session, providing the source and destination IP addresses and ports, and